PRESIDENT

 with negotiations to set Part B

-operating conditions for a cement plant burning hazardous waste fuel in
+permit operating conditions for a cement plant burning hazardous waste

 - QA/QC